vikram-kangotra/Acalc/README.md

-# Acalc (Advanced Calculator)
+# ACALC

-Advanced Calculator (ACalc) is cli tool to easily calculate complex mathematical expression.
-It supports algebra, trigonometry and definite integral.
+## Advanced Calculator for Accelerated Learning Coders

+Acalc was designed with the intent that programmers would gain the most from the application.
+That isn't to say that it can't be used by people who aren't programmers.
+It is, in fact, incredibly simple to set up and utilise.
+Acalc is capable of solving any sequence of difficult mathematical expressions.
+It can be used with or without a file name, and it can be run directly from the command line as REPL (Read Evaluate Print Loop).

-## What you can do.
+## What it can do?
-- Calculate long numeric expressions.
+- Perform calculations with long numeric expressions.
-- Calculate trigonometric functions.
+- Use trigonometric functions to solve problems.
-- Calculate definite integral of mathematical expression having numeric and trigonometric functions.
+- Determine the definite integral of a mathematical expression that contains both numeric and trigonometric functions.

 ## How to build
 ```